 Cats don’t need too many carbohydrates in their food.
 Proteins should take center stage.
-This is why corn should only serve as snacks for your pet.
+This is why corn should only serve as a snack for your pet.

 Your cat’s daily diet should not contain more than 10% of their calorie intake from snacks.
 Keep this in mind the next time you’re giving your pet some popcorn or sweet corn.

-Corn is non-toxic, so your cats can enjoy it.
+Corn is a non-toxic vegetable, so your cats can enjoy it.
 They’ve probably been eating corn all along because it’s an ingredient in many popular cat foods.
 Corn is mostly carbohydrate which doesn’t fully meet your cat’s dietary needs.
 They need more protein and healthy fat to stay healthy.